Frank Ocean: 2017–2020: Blonded Radio and singles

+2021–present: Homer and hiatus from music

 On August 8, 2021, Frank Ocean officially revealed his first fashion project, "Homer", initially announced by the singer in a Financial Times interview.
 In a Q&A sent in the press release, Homer was simply stated as "an independent American luxury company founded by Frank Ocean".
 In an Instagram story, Frank wrote: "This project has kept my mind moving and my imagination turning throughout it all. (...)
 My hope is to make things that last, that are hard to destroy, see it in stone. (...)
 This is 3 years in the making and there is so much I'm excited to share with all you strangers.
 Love".
 The jewelry company, which has already collaborated with Prada, cites inspiration from "childhood obsessions" and "heritage as a fantasy".

-On September 13, 2021, New York, Frank attended the Met Gala.
-The singer surprised everyone by coming to the event holding a robotic green baby (the same color as his hair), which he took care as if it was real, cooing and cradling it.
-On the red carpet, in an interview with Keke Palmer, when asked about the hardwired child, Frank answered: “He’s starstruck, I’m starstruck”.
-The creature wore a galactic-printed onesie and could raise its limbs, making it seem almost lifelike.
-Ocean, on the other hand, opted for a black suede three-piece suit by Prada and a white T-shirt underneath.
-His accessories included a hat embroidered with “Dreamcore”, a play on the animation company DreamWorks, and a necklace by his luxury jewelry label, Homer.
-"In America...
-I feel like we do kinda make, set some trends in general, especially in music", he said about the evening's theme of "In America: A Lexicon of Fashion".

 On December 25, 2021, Ocean released a new 9-minute untitled song on his Beats 1 radio show Blonded Radio featuring music contribution from Cory Henry.
 In June 2022, it was announced that Ocean was in talks to direct his first feature film, with A24 producing.

-On January 10, 2023, Coachella announced Ocean will be headlining the festival on April 16 and 23, his first live performances since 2017.
+In October, Ocean revealed Homer Radio, a weekly Apple Music 1 broadcast described as a window of what plays around their office after hours.

+On January 10, 2023, Coachella announced Ocean would be headlining the festival on April 16 and 23, his first live performances since 2017.
+Ocean began his set nearly an hour after his scheduled start time on April 16 and was forced to end the show early due to local curfew restrictions.
+The performance was widely criticized by both fans and music critics, especially for not being live-streamed on YouTube, like most of the other performances from the festival.
+No professional photographers were allowed in the audience and no merchandise was available to fans.
+The effort Ocean gave to his performance was regarded as mediocre by many and disappointing for an artist that had not performed live music in six years.
+He would go on to cancel his appearance at the festival's second weekend, citing a leg injury.

+Nearly two years after his Coachella performance, it was rumored that Ocean, a self-described cinephile, was considering a career in filmmaking and was scouting locations in Mexico for his first feature film.
+His directorial debut was confirmed in January 2025, with David Jonsson announced as the lead and the movie shooting in Mexico City, although its title, plot details, and release dates were not confirmed.